bghannad/julia/doc/src/manual/code-loading.md

 #### Project environments

-A project environment is defined by a directory containing a project file named `Project.toml` or `JuliaProject.toml` and optionally a manifest file named `Manifest.toml` or `JuliaManifest.toml`.
+A project environment is determined by a directory containing a project file named `Project.toml` and optionally a manifest file named `Manifest.toml`.
+These files can also be named or `JuliaProject.toml` and `JuliaManifest.toml` in which case `Project.toml` and `Manifest.toml` are ignored, allowing for file name collisions with other tools which could potentially consider a file named `Project.toml` or `Manifest.toml` significant.

 **The roots map** of the environment is determined by the contents of the project file, specifically, its top-level `name` entry , its top-level `uuid` entry, and its `[deps]` section—all of which are may also be absent.
 Consider the following example project file for the hypothetical application, `App`: